syncfusion-content/uwp-docs/uwp/Tab-Control/Dealing-with-Pinnable-Tabitems.md

 ---
 layout: post
-title: Dealing with Pinnable Tabitems in UWP SfTabControl | Syncfusion®
+title: Dealing with Pinnable Tab Items in UWP SfTabControl | Syncfusion®
-description: Learn how to deal with pinnable tab items in the Syncfusion® UWP SfTabControl control, including pinning and unpinning tab items.
+description: The pinnable tab items feature in SfTabControl allows pinning and unpinning tab items using the pin button next to the header text.
 platform: uwp
 control: SfTabControl
 documentation: ug
 ---

-# Dealing with Pinnable Tabitems in UWP SfTabControl
+# Dealing with Pinnable Tab Items in UWP SfTabControl

 Tab Items in SfTabControl can be pinned or unpinned using the pin button next to its header text.